Table of Contents

 Stripe vs. Recurly: Pricing

-Stripe’s and Recurly have very different pricing models; so, you will want to be clear about the services you need now and will require in the future to scale your business and your budget.
+Stripe and Recurly have very different pricing models, so you will want to be clear about the services you need now and will require in the future to scale your business and your budget.

-You will want to put more money aside for Stripe’s billing services, an addition to the basic package.
+You will want to put more money aside for Stripe’s billing services, which are an addition to the basic package.
 First, Stripe will charge you 2.9 percent plus 30 cents on each successful charge.
-When you add Stripe’s subscriptions and billing services, you will pay an additional 5% on recurring payments and.8%, for advanced features.
+When you add Stripe’s subscriptions and billing services, you will pay an additional 5% on recurring payments and.8% for advanced features.

-Unlike Stripe, Recurly charges a straightforward monthly fee, at $149 per month and .9% of your revenue for core services.
-Your Recurly core services would include simple business management, coupon, discount tools, and chat-based support for all hours and days of the week.
-You will want to upgrade to Recurly’s professional or elite level if you have 20 or more users and up to ten million US dollars.
+Unlike Stripe, Recurly charges a straightforward monthly fee of $149 and .9% of your revenue for core services.
+Your Recurly core services would include simple business management, coupons, discount tools, and chat-based support for all hours and days of the week.
+You will want to upgrade to Recurly’s professional or elite level if you have 20 or more users and up to 10 million US dollars.

 Stripe vs. Recurly: Support

-Before evaluating Stripe or Recurly support, consider that they excel at different support.
+Before evaluating Stripe or Recurly support, consider that they excel at different types of support.
 Stripe is pretty intuitive to set up.
-Mostly you will use Stripe technical support for payment or integration with a third-party partner.
-You will appreciate Recurly’s help when you have complicated pricing, recurring billing, or subscription implementation questions.
+You will mostly use Stripe technical support for payment or integration with a third-party partner.
+You will appreciate Recurly’s help with complicated pricing, recurring billing, or subscription implementation questions.

 Regardless of your technical skill, Stripe and Recurly have excellent customer service and technical support, available 24X7.
 Both software companies have a document library, articles, a help center, email, a live chat window, and phone help.
 You will also find active and knowledgeable online forums to network with other founders or learn tips and tricks.